soc-air/socair.github.io/pytorch/_posts/2019-09-15-DCGAN-using-PyTorch-CPP.md

 	1. **When the data is from the data distribution:** Discriminator tries to predict the data as real.
 	2. **When the data is from the Generator:** Discriminator tries to predict the data as fake.

 Fundamentally, the Generator is trying to fool the Discriminator and the Discriminator is trying not to get fooled with.
 Because of it's analogy, it's also called a police-thief game.
-(Police is the Discriminator and theif is the Generator).
+(Police is the Discriminator and thief is the Generator).

 We have good enough discussion on GANs, to kickstart discussion on DCGANs.
 Let's go ahead and see what changes they proposed on common CNNs: